Oxford Hawks Hockey Club: History

 Tragedy hit Oxford Hawks in 1954, when Richard Munsey, the "leading light" of the club in the early days, was killed in a car accident.
 Dick, along with his girlfriend and another passenger, were returning from the club's dinner dance at the Kings Arms, Bicester.
-The accident had a great effect on the club since Dick was "the club" at the time and organised most things, both on and off the field.
-After the tragedy, the club slowly got back on its feet, and set up a fund in the name of Dick Munsey.
+The accident had a great effect on the club since Dick was "the club" at the time and organized most things, both on and off the field.
+After the tragedy, the club slowly got back on its feet and set up a fund in the name of Dick Munsey.
 It gave a cup to Magdalen College School to present each year to the pupil that did the most for hockey at the school.

 This tradition continues today, much to the pleasure of the clubs older members, who remember how much Dick Munsey did for Oxford Hawks.
 Dick's great-great-niece Emily Munsey also played at Hawks and kept the Munsey link to the club going strong.